Zawe Ashton: Writing

 Ashton began entering poetry slams at age of 17, and won the London Poetry Slam Championship in 2000.
 In 2006 she was Young Writer in Residence at the Contact Theatre in Manchester.
 Her first play, Harm's Way, was shortlisted for the Verity Bargate Award in 2007, and premiered at the Lowry, Salford in 2008 as part of the National Youth Theatre’s new writing season.
 Her other plays include Skunk, performed by the National Youth Theatre and Soho Theatre; and She from the Sea, performed in 2010 at the London International Festival of Theatre (LIFT).
 Ashton was co-writer of Suddenlossofdignity.com, Bush Futures Programme.
 One of her plays, For all the Women Who Thought They Were Mad, was selected as part of the Royal Court Playwriting Festival in 2009.
 She contributed to the writing of The Children's Monologues, adapted from over 300 original stories by Tswana, Zulu and Sesotho children in South Africa and presented by Dramatic Need in 2010.
 She has worked with the Bush Theatre and the Clean Break theatre company.

 In 2019, Ashton published her first book, Character Breakdown, a fictionalized memoir based on her experiences as an actress.

 She was elected a Fellow of the Royal Society of Literature in July 2021.

 Other work

 Ashton has narrated episodes of 24 Hours in Police Custody, shown on Channel 4.
 She narrated a documentary, Public Enemies: Jay-Z vs Kanye, for the same channel in 2017.

 In 2017, Ashton presented the third series of Random Acts, Channel 4's short-film showcase in association with Arts Council England.
 Episode 2 included a film directed by Ashton, where she had the lead role.

 Personal life

 Ashton is engaged to actor Tom Hiddleston.
 They co-starred in the 2019 West End and Broadway revivals of Betrayal.
+Their relationship was first confirmed following an appearance together at the 74th Tony Awards in 2021.
+Their engagement was confirmed after Ashton was spotted wearing a diamond ring at the 75th British Academy Film Awards in 2022.
 They have two children.